majiinB/Intro-to-GitHub/README.md

 # Intro-to-GitHub

-This is a repository for DevOps assignment #3
+This is a repository for DevOps assignment #3 that has been changed...